Quantum-informed learning of genuine network nonlocality beyond idealized resources: Robustness of genuineness to shared randomness

+Further delving into the case of noise robustness, we tested for genuine network nonlocality with dissimilar noisy sources; we considered three scenarios: first, by adding Werner noise in one state; next, with two states; and finally, with all three states, which is the same as the standard noise robustness study in the previous session.
+We find that the quantum network with a single noisy source in Fig.~\ref{fig:dissimilar_noisy_sources}a has much better noise robustness as expected, followed by the case with two noisy sources in Fig.~\ref{fig:dissimilar_noisy_sources}b, and finally the least when all three are noisy in Fig.~\ref{fig:dissimilar_noisy_sources}c with a noise robustness limit $v = 0.94$ beyond which genuine network nonlocality starts to arise.

+With these results, we can conjecture the genuine network non-local correlations in the triangle scenario to be close to the local set, since with the slightest addition of noise, the distribution falls into the local set.
+Referencing the earlier figure in Fig.\ref{fig:Local_and_nonlocal_domain}, we should find these correlations close to the boundary of the local set of quantum network scenarios with independent sources.
+And, distributions from network scenarios with Bell states having maximal entanglement, coupled with the optimal set of entangled basis measurements $(u^2,w^2) = (0.875,0.550)$~(\ref{eq:uw_POVMs}) can be found at the maximum distance from the local set.

-\subsection{Robustness of genuineness to shared randomness}
+\section{Robustness of genuineness to shared randomness}

 These network correlations are distinguished by their genuineness, which sets them apart from standard Bell nonlocal correlations.
-In this setting, nonlocality arises jointly from all sources, making genuine network nonlocality a stronger notion than genuine multipartite nonlocality.
+In this setting, nonlocality arises jointly from all sources, making genuine network nonlocality a stricter notion than genuine multipartite nonlocality.

 While the Bell test relies on the fundamental assumptions of realism, locality, and measurement independence (or “free will”), the network scenario instead replaces the freedom-of-choice assumption with a source independence assumption.
-Within this framework, we obtain nonlocal correlations that form a significantly stronger set than those arising in standard Bell scenarios.
+Within this framework, we obtain nonlocal correlations that form a significantly stricter set than those arising in standard Bell scenarios.

-We test the third assumption on source independence that brings the genuineness to these correlations.
+We relax the assumption of source independence in the local model.
 Testing this assumption is crucial, since in practice it is rarely possible to guarantee that experimental sources are fully independent.
-We therefore study whether there is some robustness to the dependence of source by introducing a shared randomness into the network scenario.
-Further we want to answer whether this robustness is restricted to ideal pure states or whether it also persists for slightly noisy mixed states as well, which are more relevant to realistic experimental conditions.
+We therefore study whether there is robustness to dependence of the sources by introducing a shared randomness into the network scenario.
+It essentially quantifies how adversarial-proof the network’s quantum correlations are.
+A network that maintains nonlocal correlations even when shared randomness is introduced remains verifiably quantum under weaker trust assumptions.